project-recoin/googlenews/readme.md

 Make sure you have firefox for sellinum.

 The main classes in this project are:
-  - main.googleNewsApiMongoDB (Googlenews API) (Note: it looks that the API is offically closed!)
+  - main.googleNewsApiMongoDB (Googlenews API)
   - main.GoogleNewsScraper (Googlenews Website)
-  - main.yahoonews.YahooNewsScraper (Yahoonews Website)
+  - main.YahooNewsScraper (Yahoonews Website)
   - main.RSScollectorMultiThreading (RSS collector)

 To compile each of them, you have to: